-Female macropterous; body small and yellow, faint brown markings laterally on tergites, sternites III–VII with dark antecostal ridge; antennal segments I–II pale, II–VII increasingly dark; fore wing pale.
-Antennae 7-segmented, III & IV each with stout forked sensorium.
+Female macropterous; body small and yellow, faint brown markings laterally on tergites, sternites III–VII with dark antecostal ridge; antennal segments I–II pale, III–VII increasingly dark; fore wing pale.
+Antennae 7-segmented, III & IV each with stout forked sense cone.
 Head transverse with 3 pairs of ocellar setae, pair III anterolateral to ocellar triangle.
 Pronotum with no long setae, 5 pairs of posteromarginal setae and 2 pairs of discal setae medially on posterior half.
 Mesonotum with 4 setae arising in transverse row.
 Metanotum with median pair of setae not at anterior margin; campaniform sensilla absent.
 Fore wing first vein with 3 setae on distal half, second vein with 3 or 4 widely spaced setae; posterior cilia wavy.
 Tergites II–VII with one pair of setae close together medially, lateral thirds of tergites with many rows of closely spaced microtrichia, VIII with long posteromarginal comb, II–VII with comb laterally.
 Sternites with posteromarginal comb of short microtrichia, VII with median setae arising at margin.

 Male similar to female but smaller, without sternal pore plates.

 Second instar larva yellow, legs and antennae weakly shaded; antennal segment II without microtrichia but with two large capitate setae at apex; dorsal surface of thorax and abdomen with granular sculpture, spiracles small, major setae short but broadly capitate.